Views from Home: Frames of foreignness and belonging in Beirut

 CMB: In dyad gaze, it is a beautiful combination of visuals with the narration.

-H'OB: Thank you.
+H'OB: That means so much to me to hear.
 Being a photographer somehow helps with the editing process of image and sound.
 We’re trained to create momentum for the story and to not show everything in one image.
 For example, in the film Noor says something and then two minutes later we see the thing she was speaking about.

 CMB: The night before I watched your film, I watched Chantal Akerman’s last film, No Home Movie.
 It’s really interesting in relation to the first film she made, Jeanne Dielman because both focus on women and domestic interiors.
 Her mom’s health is deteriorating and most of No Home Movie takes place in her mom’s bourgeois apartment, there are also scenes of skyping with her mom from afar and windy desert landscapes.
 A self-described nomad, there was such unease and restlessness in Akerman’s depiction of space.
 It was interesting to watch the films back-to-back since they both dealt with a central female character, belonging, and exile.
 In contrast, your film also has a strong sense of calmness that I found really beautiful.

 H'OB: On that note I’ve recently been thinking about a film Allen Frame made called Going Home.
 Have you seen it?